Leeds Maternity Care

 Important information about your Maternity Care during the Coronavirus Outbreak

-For regularly updated information regarding Coronavirus (COVID-19) and pregnancy we recommend you visit the RCOG website by following the link below:
+For regularly updated information regarding Coronavirus (COVID-19) and pregnancy we recommend you visit the RCOG website by following this link:

 It is expected that the majority of women who are exposed to the Coronavirus will experience only mild or moderate flu like symptoms.

 New evidence suggests that individuals of black and minority ethnic (BAME) background may be at higher risk of developing complications of coronavirus.
 This may apply to pregnant women.
 We therefore advise pregnant women of BAME background to seek help early if they are concerned they may have symptoms of coronavirus.
-Click here for more information
+Video: Information on coronavirus for pregnant BAME women

 Important information for women and their birth partners when attending our Maternity Unit